newtonproject/HEP-specification/DWEB.md

-# Website
+# Decentralized Web

-The NewPay SDK provides a Javascript API for websites to integrate with NewID for user login and NewPay for payments
+The HEP SDK provides a Javascript API for websites to integrate with NewID for user login and payments

 ## User Account Creation and Login